devbyray/devworld-2025-local-ai/presentation/slides.md

 - 🧩 User-friendly interface for local AI models.
 - 🔗 Integrates with coding assistants and other tools
 - 📴 Offline usage
-- 📚 Large library of LLMs
+- 📚 Large library of LLMs from multiple sources like: Ollama and huggingface
 - ⚡ Practical use cases:
     - Use local LLM's from Ollama and huggingface
     - Set system prompts, temprature, structured output
-    - Use GPU

  -->